hemaniprisha/statcast-stance-analysis/README.md

 This project implements a comprehensive machine learning system that predicts MLB pitch outcomes and identifies strategic batting stance vulnerabilities using Statcast data and biomechanical batting stance measurements.

+Note: This project was recently updated with improved modeling and results.
+Earlier versions achieved different performance metrics and a different technical framework (see commit history), but the current version reflects the most accurate implementation.

 ## Project Overview

 **Key Achievements:**